Zojz (deity): Dualistic struggle – cosmic renewal

+Role and attributes

-Considered as the chief god and the highest of all gods, Zojz had been worshiped in the Zadrima region in northern Albania until the early 20th century.
+Considered as the chief god and the highest of all gods, traces of Zojz' worship survived in the Zadrima region in northern Albania until the early 20th century.
 The local people used to swear "Pasha Zojzin!".
 According to the elders, Zojzi lives among the clouds with a thunderbolt in his hand.
 It was believed that he notices the deeds of the people, who are frightened by his power because when he realises that people are sinning, he brings them destruction hurling his thunderbolt on the trees and the tall buildings, and burning and smashing the sinners.
 Local Albanian mythology has it that Zojz has a son and a daughter.
 His son is called Plutoni (cf. the Ancient Greek Pluto), the god of fire and the underworld.
-With the fire in his hand, he holds control of the center of the earth.
+With the fire in his hand, he holds control of the center of the Earth.
 Plutoni used to be worshiped as well.
 Zojz's daughter is the goddess Prende, widely worshiped in northern Albania.

-According to Albanian folk beliefs, Zojz resides on the peak of mountains such as Mount Tomorr, the highest and most inaccessible mountain of central Albania, considered the home of the deities.
-This tradition has been preserved in folk beliefs until recent times.
-The enduring sanctity of the mountain, the annual pilgrimage to its summit, and the solemn sacrifice of a white bull by the local people provide abundant evidence that the ancient cult of the sky-god on Mount Tomorr continues through the generations almost untouched by the course of political events and religious changes.